dariusatudore/mds-pwa/README.md

 ## Refactoring / Code Standards

-### We did on major refactorin to our code following the merge of the backend with the frontend so that our app would follow ESLint Standards.
+### We did major refactoring to our code following the merge of the backend with the frontend so that our app would follow ESLint Standards.

 ### [ESLint Standards](https://github.com/dariusatudore/mds-pwa/commit/efdb6d7ee00b2ed204b629d2a4a3a30a0955b833)